 Dr. Haas presents a comprehensive list of major health risks of alcohol.
 Here is a condensed version of his list:

-- Withdrawal—gastrointestinal problems, fatigue, headaches, anxiety, irritability, dizziness, fevers, chills, depression, insomnia, tremors, weakness, hallucinations, seizures, and delirium tremens (DTs)
+- Withdrawal — gastrointestinal concerns, fatigue, headaches, anxiety, irritability, dizziness, fevers, chills, depression, insomnia, tremors, weakness, hallucinations, seizures, and delirium tremens (DTs)

 - Injuries, auto accidents, violent crimes, and jail